Every Homeschool

 3. No concurrent public enrollment.
 A child cannot receive TEFA funds while enrolled in a Texas public school; withdrawal must precede participation.

 4. Application in the annual window.
-For 2026-27, the window was February 4 – March 31, 2026.
-The next window is expected to open in early 2027.
+For 2026-27, the window ran February 4 through March 31, 2026 and is now closed.
+The next window is expected to open in early 2027; monitor educationfreedom.texas.gov.

 Families who accept TEFA funds must complete a nationally norm-referenced achievement test annually (Iowa, Stanford, TerraNova, CLT, and other approved tests) and submit results.
 Texas homeschoolers who do not enroll in TEFA face no state testing requirement, a consequence of Texas Education Agency v.
 Leeper (Tex.
 1994).
 Annual testing is the compliance cost of participating in TEFA.